Am0rphous/Awesome/SysAdmin/README.md

 - [Tml](https://github.com/liamg/tml) - :rainbow::computer::art: A tiny markup language for terminal output.
 Makes formatting output in CLI apps easier!
 - [Transfer.sh](https://github.c) - Easy and fast file sharing from the command-line.
 - [Tui-rs](https://github.com/fdehau/tui-rs) - Build terminal user interfaces and dashboards using Rust.
+- [Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
 - [Windows Terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place.
   - [Cascadia-code](https://github.com/microsoft/cascadia-code) - un, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
   - [QTerminal](https://github.com/lxqt/qterminal) - A lightweight Qt-based terminal emulator.